Join millions of Canadians who have already trusted Loans Canada

 Pay The Maximum Prepayment Possible

 If you are looking to move to a bigger home, porting your mortgage can be a great way to avoid penalty fees.
 Porting your mortgage allows you to take your existing mortgage term, interest rate, due amount, and end date with you to your new home.
-Since your mortgage remains unchanged, you are not technically breaking it (even if you are moving).
-This is a great option for those looking to downsize since your mortgage and amount paid-to-date will most likely cover the cost of your new home.
-If you are looking to move to a larger, more expensive home, then the next option may be best for you.
+Since your mortgage remains unchanged, you’re not technically breaking it, even if you’re moving.

 Pros And Cons Of Breaking A Mortgage Contract Early